jz1611/react-i-ii-review/state.md

 1. What is state?

+- State is part of a React component, which tracks and stores values that will be changing.

 2. Where do you set initial state?

+- Inside the constructor method of a component.

 3. What method do you use to update state?

+- this.setState() - takes an object.

 ### Understand